GlobalEnergyMonitor/preview-maps/README.md

 git pull official yourbranchname [in test repo IDE window] _accept merges_ git push origin testmaplive [in test repo IDE window]

-## Routine tracker releases
-Non IDE set up / external process duties
-- manual copy excel file to google drive then update map tracker log sheet
-- manual download geojson file, save to s3

-* Save a copy of the new data to the: [Tracker official releases (data team copies)](https://drive.google.com/drive/folders/1Ql9V1GLLNuOGoJOotX-wK6wCtDq1dOxo)
-* Update the map tracker log sheet ([tab name prep_file](https://docs.google.com/spreadsheets/d/15l2fcUBADkNVHw-Gld_kk7EaMiFFi8ysWt6aXVW26n8/edit?gid=1817870001#gid=1817870001) with the new data's google sheet key from the copy of official data saved above

-Responsibilities of this repo (hint: maybe we separate this out to other repos soooon)
-- create files for map js code from final data
-- create files for final data download from final data for multi-tracker maps (mostly regional as of writing)
-- manage tracker maps (tile based and json based) via core map js code held in src folders and trackers/tracker folders
-- save to s3 digital ocean raw data, map files, parquet of raw data tabs and metadata about these files from start to finish
-- test files at start to get ahead of data consistency or other problems for the map
-- test files at end for data integrity

-IDE set up
-- adjust all_config.py based on your needs (primarily these initial four and any local file path) --trackers_to_update = ['Integrated-simple']# official tracker tab name in map tracker log sheet --new_release_date = 'June_2025' # for find replace within about page NEEDS TO BE FULL MONTH --releaseiso = '2025-06' # YYYY-MM-DD (day optional) --simplified = False # True False
-    --priority = [''] # allows you to prioritize global, regional or internal output files

-- If you have a new tracker to set up, add to the renaming_cols_dict in all_config.py and add net new columns to final_cols, currently you may want to run the script and check the final names first, since the js map code requires certain formatting, so the dictioanry renaming_cols_dict may not be the final col name